 LATN 490-499 Special Topics in Latin Language and Literature: May include such topics as Roman comedy, Latin historiography, Patristic homiletics, Roman law, or other advanced study in Latin language or literature.

 The great patrimony of Holy Mother Church in Greek includes the writings of or about some of the finest intellects and most glorious saints that she counts among her children.
 Without doubt the crown of Christian Greek literature, though, is the New Testament and the Septuagint.
 This sacred literature, no less than Classical drama, philosophy, and history, can only be fully appreciated by those conversant with classical and Hellenistic Greek.
 The department offers one year each of elementary and intermediate Attic Greek for students to fulfill the foreign language requirement.
 This cycle is the alternative language requirement for students majoring in Philosophy, unless they have already attained qualifying competence.
 Competence may be demonstrated by successfully completing an upper-division course beyond GREK 302.
 In addition, courses in Classical, Hellenistic, or Patristic Greek literature are available for the advanced student.
 All courses carry 3 semester hours unless otherwise specified.
-All Greek courses at the 300-level or above require the permission of the chairman and individual professor, or the simple pre-requisite of GREK 202.
 With the permission of the chairman and individual professor, all upper-division Greek classes may be repeated for credit.